OpenEvalProject/evals/manuscripts/elife-77577/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/05a28rw58 Institute of Agricultural Sciences, ETH Zurich Zurich Switzerland
+1. Institute of Agricultural Sciences, ETH Zurich Zurich Switzerland ([ROR:05a28rw58](https://ror.org/05a28rw58))
-2. https://ror.org/04d8ztx87 Plant Production Systems, Agroscope Nyon Switzerland
+2. Plant Production Systems, Agroscope Nyon Switzerland ([ROR:04d8ztx87](https://ror.org/04d8ztx87))
-3. https://ror.org/01v5cv687 Área de Biodiversidad y Conservación, Universidad Rey Juan Carlos Móstoles Spain
+3. Área de Biodiversidad y Conservación, Universidad Rey Juan Carlos Móstoles Spain ([ROR:01v5cv687](https://ror.org/01v5cv687))

 † Corresponding author

 ## Abstract

-By capitalising on positive biodiversity – productivity relationships, intercropping provides opportunities to improve agricultural sustainability.
+By capitalising on positive biodiversity–productivity relationships, intercropping provides opportunities to improve agricultural sustainability.
 Intercropping is generally implemented using commercial seeds that were bred for maximal productivity in monocultures, thereby ignoring the ability of plants to adapt over generations to the surrounding neighbourhood, notably through increased complementarity, that is reduced competition or increased facilitation.
 This is why using monoculture-adapted seeds for intercropping might limit the benefits of crop diversity on yield.
 However, the adaptation potential of crops and the corresponding changes in complementarity have not been explored in annual crop systems.
-Here we show that plant – plant interactions among annual crops shifted towards reduced competition and/or increased facilitation when the plants were growing in the same community type as their parents did in the previous two generations.
+Here we show that plant–plant interactions among annual crops shifted towards reduced competition and/or increased facilitation when the plants were growing in the same community type as their parents did in the previous two generations.
 Total yield did not respond to this common coexistence history, but in fertilized conditions, we observed increased overyielding in mixtures with a common coexistence history.
 Surprisingly, we observed character convergence between species sharing the same coexistence history for two generations, in monocultures but also in mixtures: the six crop species tested converged towards taller phenotypes with lower leaf dry matter content.
-This study provides the first empirical evidence for the potential of parental diversity affecting plant – plant interactions, species complementarity and therefore potentially ecosystem functioning of the following generations in annual cropping systems.
-Although further studies are required to assess the context – dependence of these results, our findings may still have important implications for diversified agriculture as they illustrate the potential of targeted cultivars to increase complementarity of species in intercropping, which could be achieved through specific breeding for mixtures.
+This study provides the first empirical evidence for the potential of parental diversity affecting plant–plant interactions, species complementarity and therefore potentially ecosystem functioning of the following generations in annual cropping systems.
+Although further studies are required to assess the context–dependence of these results, our findings may still have important implications for diversified agriculture as they illustrate the potential of targeted cultivars to increase complementarity of species in intercropping, which could be achieved through specific breeding for mixtures.

 ## Introduction